Do your research

 As well as being prepared to talk about your CV you should be able to explain how you meet the requirements of the role.
+Your skill sets should match at least the basic requirements of the position.
+The more you have above that is where you will begin to shine during the interview.

 Typical Questions include: